top of page

 d850dbf19736cc87a7859e04dd20279f.jpg

 However, despite these being a very interest thing to portray, finding yourself a nice M1903 Springfield on its own, even without the scope will probably be a little tricky.
-As you can already imagine, a deactivated one is going to be costly.
-Anything with that can legitimately contain the word 'sniper' in the title of anything for sale will automatically be worth and extra £500, combine that with the fact that these will appeal to collections from both world wars and that re-enactors of both world wars will want them also... there is quite a high demand!
-On top of that they are a fairly nice looking weapon!
+As you can readily imagine, a deactivated one is going to be costly.
+Any item for sale that can legitimately contain the word 'sniper' in the description will automatically be worth an extra £500.
+Combine that with the fact that these will appeal to collections from both world wars and that re-enactors of both world wars will want them also... there is quite a high demand!
+On top of that they are a fairly nice-looking weapon!
 So even having one hanging on the wall looks great.
 So unless you have extremely deep pockets, which to be honest even if you did, an original early spec M1 Garand would probably be more tempting than this relic from the previous war...

 The bad news!

 As far as I know there are no companies making M1903 replicas...
-Even Denix don't make one, although I would rather they didn't make any of the guns they do!
+Even Denix doesn't make one, although I would rather they didn't, since they quality would likely match the other weapons they make!

 The good news!

-I did see a few of those at the last militaria fair and they were not kitted out as WW2 sniper rifles with scopes, but this is something that you maybe able to sort yourself.
+I did see a few of these at the last militaria fair!
+They were not kitted out as WW2 sniper rifles with scopes, but this is something that you may be able to sort yourself.

-If you do go down this route and you get an A-Class, do not forget to get the RIFLE marksman award.
-As this will simply not make sense to your impression if you don't.
+If you do go down this route and you get an A-Class uniform, do not forget to get the RIFLE Marksman Award.
+This will simply not make sense to your impression if you don't.

 main-qimg-8dc1211a1117f1a883c0b768297a84